Tuesday, June 30, 2026

 I don’t truthfully remember what was discussed that morning, only that it had a tone that was equal parts philosophy, theology and absurdity.
 Why Lucius chose to converse in this way with a thirteen-year-old he’d only just met is a thing I didn’t then and still don’t understand.
 I assume he was probably a natural talker, and a person not particularly given to small talk, which was a thing I could relate to even then.
 He gestured dramatically as he spoke, and the two women wore expressions somewhere between amused and bored, giving the impression they were used to his behavior.
 In retrospect, his persona might have seemed a little Manson-ish, I suppose.
 I probably should have been more wary.
 Somehow, though, I intuited a baseline of gentleness in him, warranted or not.
 He had a kind of congenial, weary spirit about him that I was a sucker for.
 Maybe he reminded me of Obi-Wan Kenobi.
 Also, crucially, he seemed perfectly sober.
 Sober and smart, both appealing attributes that I also mentally transferred to his two friends.
 I went with his flow, and tried to keep up.

-I had mixed feelings about the whole situation, really, I sort of just wanted them to leave so I could get to sleep, but I was also mildly entertained and particularly moved that he seemed to view me as an equal and spoke to me that way, rather than the way most adults were either befuddled or outright condescending.
+I had mixed feelings about the whole situation, really, I sort of just wanted them to leave so I could get to sleep, but I was also mildly entertained and particularly moved that he seemed to view me as an equal and spoke to me that way, rather than the way most adults were either befuddled or outright condescending around me.
 That’s an important thing at that age, and the combination of his effort at connection and his obvious charm cemented Lucius in my memory in such a way that I’m sure I would remember this occasion even if what happened next had not unfolded the way it did.

 Two weeks after that experience, during my bi-weekly visit to my Dad’s place, my father told me that Lucius had died.
 At some point in the next several days after our interaction he had committed suicide.